TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alert-classic-metric.md

 ## **Recommended Steps**

-1. If you are trying to create a classic metric alert in Azure portal and "Add metric alerts(classic)" button is disabled, check if the resource field is selected and the resource type supports classic metric alerts.
+1. If you are trying to create a classic metric alert in Azure portal and "Add metric alerts(classic)" button is disabled, check if the resource field is selected and the resource type supports classic metric alerts
 2. For a virtual machine, guest metrics are not available by default.
 Ensure you have [diagnostic settings enabled](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostics-extension-overview) to collect guest metrics.

     * If you are not seeing metrics even after enabling diagnostic settings, follow the [troubleshooting steps](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostics-extension-troubleshooting#metric-data-doesnt-appear-in-the-azure-portal)

-3. If you believe your classic metric alert is not firing correctly, check the alert rule to verify against the metric chart.
+3. If you believe your classic metric alert is not firing correctly, check the alert rule to verify against the metric chart

 ## **Recommended Documents**